RammySekham/cassandra-postgres/DataModelling_PostgreSQL/README.md

    - Testing is done before complete automation
 - ETL pipeline building
    * A automated Extract, Transform and Load pipeline is created to rapidly push data into SQL tables
+ #

  ### Sample Queries for Analysis

+ #

  ### How to Run the project
  - Clone the repository
-      git clone <repo link>

- - Change the settings parameters password and user for accessing PostgreSQL server
+ - Change the settings parameters password and user: for accessing PostgreSQL server in settings.py

- - Install the requirements
+ - Install the requirements using requirements.txt

  - Run the files in order from commandline: python3 create_tables.py python3 etl.py
+   #